PaulStoffregen/teensy_loader_cli/README.md

 `-v` : Verbose output.
 Normally teensy_loader_cli prints only error messages if any operation fails.
 This enables verbose output, which can help with troubleshooting, or simply show you more status information.

+## Building with Visual Studio for Windows

+Experimental Added support to build for windows using Visual Studio.

+I am currently using Visual Studio 2022, but belive it would work with 2019 as well.
+You will probably need to install the windows WDK to build this.
+You will also need to x86 and not x64 as I don't believe all of the HID and setup APIS are available for x64.
+Or at least my few attempts to build using them failed in the link phase.

 ## System Specific Setup

 Linux requires UDEV rules for non-root users.